SirAliAs/Mini-Projects/README.md

 # Mini-Projects
-Mini Projects using html, css
+Mini Projects using html, css and Java script.